upstage-org/upstage_frontend/UpstageInternal.md

 # These are the domain names of machines from which upstage.live will accept
 # and send external email.
 We act as a mail proxy for approved clients.
 ACCEPT_SERVER_SEND_EMAIL_EXTERNAL = []

+# This is a list of people who get CC-ed when any email is sent, directly or by proxy:
+SUPPORT_EMAILS = ['email_addr1','email_addr2',...]
 ```

 Advanced clients may want to edit their email templates.
 These can be found here: